-2. A supervisor may not have more than a combined total of 10 supervisees, including PLMFTs and licensees in a.
-The applicant may meet the requirements by meeting the following coursework, experience, and supervision of supervision requirements.
+2. A supervisor may not have more than a combined total of 10 supervisees, including PLMFTs and licensees in other disciplines and/or registered supervisor candidates at the same time.

 3. A person who wishes to become an LMFTapproved supervisor must be a Louisiana licensed marriage and family therapist and must submit a completed application that documents that he or she meets the requirements in one of two ways.